Osman I: Ascendance to leadership

-Osman became Emir, or Bey, upon his father's death around 680 AH / 1281 CE.
+Osman became Emir, or Bey, upon his father's death around 1281.
 According to some historians, Osman's accession to power wasn't peaceful as he had to fight his relatives before he got hold of his clan's leadership.
 One of Osman's major rivals was his uncle Dündar Bey, who might have plotted to kill his nephew or rebelled against him when the latter decided to attack a small Greek island.
 Dündar Bey saw that Osman's ambition as a threat that might put the whole clan in danger.
 However, Osman had to pull out his sword to kill his uncle for disobeying.

 In the Vilayetname, a book containing the narrations about Haji Bektash Veli, Osman's younger uncle, was the one who became Bey after Ertuğrul's death.
 During that time, Osman and several other warriors started organizing raids on Byzantine lands adjacent to Söğüt, such as Yarhisar, Bilecik, İnegöl, and İznik.
 As a result, the Byzantine Tekfur (governor) of Bursa was provoked, and he sent envoys to the Seljuk Sultan Alâeddin Kayqubad III, complaining about these constant assaults.
 Thus, the Sultan ordered Gündüz Alp to bring forth his young nephew to stand before him, and so Osman was arrested and sent to Konya.
 According to this narration, Sultan Kayqubad admired Osman's courage and deeds, and didn't wish to punish him, instead, Osman was sent to Ḥājī Baktāš Walī to consider his matter.
 Osman was warmly received by the Sufi mystic, who then ordered his release saying: "I have been waiting for someone like him for years".
 After that, Ḥājī Baktāš Walī wrapped Osman's head with the same Turban associated with Sufi sheikhs, and sent him back to Konya with a message to the sultan, asking that Osman to become the Kayı Emir.
 Thus, Osman became the clan's leader.